 1 Corinthians 6:9 Do you not know that the wicked will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral (fornicators) nor idolaters nor adulterers nor male prostitutes nor homosexual offenders

 Abortion: What do we do with all these “unwanted” babies!
-Duke Nukem was ahead of his time when he said, “Kill’em all!”
+Duke Nukem (of video game fame) was ahead of his time when he said, “Kill’em all!”
 55,000,000 and counting.
-A heretofore unknown Texas politician recently became the darling of the national media after making an extended, impassioned speech before the Texas statehouse in favor of unrestricted abortion.
+A heretofore unknown Texas politician recently became the darling of the national media after making an extended, impassioned speech before in the Texas statehouse in favor of unrestricted abortion.
 Though a tidal wave of medical/scientific understanding has reinforced the notion that life in the womb should be protected, the 1973 opinion of seven ill-advised Supreme Court justices still holds sway.

 PRO 6:16 There are six things the LORD hates, seven that are detestable to him: 17 haughty eyes, a lying tongue, hands that shed innocent blood,